Selective and efficient quantum process tomography for non-trace preserving maps: a superconducting quantum processor implementation: Results and Discussion

 \subsection{Efficiency}

 As was mention in Section~\ref{sec:intro}, a remarkable feature of the SEQPT method is that it is both \emph{selective} and \emph{efficient}.
 This makes the protocol ideally suited for reconstructing quantum channels that have only a few non-zero elements in its matrix $\chi$.
 For example, if $\chi$ has $K$ non-zero elements, it is possible to reconstruct only these elements (\textit{selectivity}), and with a number of evaluation circuits that scales with $K$, independently of the dimension $d$ of the Hilbert space (\textit{efficiency}) \cite{Perito2018}.
-In contrast, the standard QPT method reconstructs the entire matrix for which it requires a number of circuits that quickly grows with the dimension as $\sim d^4$.
+In contrast, the SQPT method reconstructs the entire matrix for which it requires a number of circuits that quickly grows with the dimension as $\sim d^4$.

 To perform an efficient reconstruction of the matrix element $\chi^i_{j}$ one must appeal to the fact that the mean fidelities $\bar{F}_\otimes(\E^i_{j})$ and $\bar{F}_k(\E^i_{j})$ ($k=1,2$) can be estimated by averaging the survival probabilities of a random subset of states in $X_\otimes$, through the modified channel $\E^i_{j}$, instead of performing the complete sum in Eqs. \eqref{mean_fidelity}-\eqref{eq.Fid1}.
-At each sampling step $m$, an element $\ket{\psi_{m}}$ of $X_\otimes$ is randomly chosen, \emph{all} the circuits to estimate the survival probabilities of this quantum state are executed once (one \emph{shot}), and the outcomes are used to update the values of $\bar{F}_\otimes(\E^i_{j})$ and $\bar{F}_k(\E^i_{j})$.
+At each sampling step $m$, an element $\ket{\psi_{m}}$ of $X_\otimes$ is randomly chosen (with replacement), the corresponding circuit to estimate the survival probabilities of this quantum state is executed once (one \emph{shot}), and the outcome is used to update the values of $\bar{F}_\otimes(\E^i_{j})$ and $\bar{F}_k(\E^i_{j})$.
 These estimates improve iteratively as the number of sampling steps $m$ grows.
 In this way, we have carried out the reconstruction of the 25 non-zero elements of the target matrix $\chi_{\mathrm{theo}}$, which we previously reconstructed completely (Fig.~\ref{fig:rho-ibm-d-six}).